 Construction activities associated with earth-moving equipment and other construction machinery would temporarily increase noise levels for adjacent land uses.
-The closest noise sensitive receptor is located at the southeast corner of 40th Street East and Lancaster Boulevard, approximately 0.2 miles away.
-It is possible that construction noise would be audible at this location.
+Noise sensitive receptors are located immediately adjacent to the project site and construction noise would like be audible at these locations.
 However, all construction activities would occur in accordance with the City's noise ordinance with respect to days of the week and time of day and mitigation measures have been identified to reduce the noise generated by construction activities to the extent feasible.
 With incorporation of these measures, construction noise would still be audible but would not exceed established standards and impacts would be less than significant.

-- 13. Construction operations_shall not occur between 8 p.m. and 7 a.m. on weekdays or Saturday or at any time on Sunday.
-The hours of any construction-related activities shall be restricted to periods and days permitted by local ordinance. - 14.
+- 9. Construction operations shall not occur between 8 p.m. and 7 a.m. on weekdays or Saturday or at any time on Sunday.
+The hours of any construction-related activities shall be restricted to periods and days permitted by local ordinance. - 10.
 The on-site construction supervisor shall have the responsibility and authority to receive and resolve noise complaints.
-A clear appeal process to the owner shall be established prior to construction commencement that will allow for resolution of noise problems that cannot be immediately solved by the site supervisor. - 15.
-Electrically powered equipment shall be used instead of pneumatic or internal combustion powered equipment, where feasible. - 16.
-Material stockpiles and mobile equipment staging, parking and maintenance areas shall be located as far away as practicable from noise-sensitive receptors. - 17.
-The use of noise producing signals, including horns, whistles, alarms, and bells shall be for safety warning purposes only. - 18.
-No project-related public address or music system shall be audible at any adjacent receptor. - 19.
+A clear appeal process to the owner shall be established prior to construction commencement that will allow for resolution of noise problems that cannot be immediately solved by the site supervisor. - 11.
+Electrically powered equipment shall be used instead of pneumatic or internal combustion powered equipment, where feasible. - 12.
+Material stockpiles and mobile equipment staging, parking and maintenance areas shall be located as far away as practicable from noise-sensitive receptors. - 13.
+The use of noise producing signals, including horns, whistles, alarms, and bells shall be for safety warning purposes only. - 14.
+No project-related public address or music system shall be audible at any adjacent receptor. - 15.
 All noise producing construction equipment and vehicles using internal combustion engines shall be equipped with mufflers, air-inlet silencers where appropriate, and any other shrouds, shields, or other noise-reducing features in good operating condition that meet or exceed original factor specifications.
 Mobile or fixed "package" equipment (e.g., arc-welders, air compressors, etc.) shall be equipped with shrouds and noise control features that are readily available for the type of equipment. - b.
-It is not anticipated that construction of the proposed project would require the use of machinery that generates ground-borne vibration as no major subsurface construction (e.g., parking garage) is planned.
+It is not anticipated that the grading of the proposed project would require the use of machinery that generates ground-borne vibration as no major subsurface construction (e.g., parking garage) is planned.
 No ground mounted industrial-type equipment that generates ground vibration would be utilized once the project is constructed and operational.
 Therefore, no impacts associated with ground-borne vibration/noise are anticipated. - c.
-The project is not within close proximity to an airport or a frequent overflight area and would not experience noise from these sources.
+The project site is not in proximity to an airport or a frequent overflight area and would not experience noise from these sources.
 Therefore, no impacts would occur.

 Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact XIV.
 POPULATION AND HOUSING.
-Would the project: a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? x b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere? х
+Would the project: a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? x b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere? Х